MatthijsKamstra/creative-coding/README.md

 ![](icon.jpg)

-Creative code with [Haxe](http://www.haxe.org) (currently only JavaScript target).
+Creative code library and examples create with [Haxe](http://www.haxe.org) (currently only JavaScript target).
 Do you want to know more about this beautiful programming language: [README_HAXE.MD](README_HAXE.MD)!

-Most work is inspired by George Gally, Seb Lee-Delisle, Matt DesLauriers (and probably many more) but in a dynamic language.
-So my start is a little bit slow converting everything to Haxe a stricly typed language, but in the end this will help me to work faster.
+Most of my library code is inspired or based upon the work of George Gally, Seb Lee-Delisle, Matt DesLauriers (and probably many more) but they used a dynamic language (JavaScript) for .
+I want to So my start is a little bit slow converting everything to Haxe; a strictly typed language, but in the end this will help me to work faster.

 You can seen my progress on this page: <https://matthijskamstra.github.io/creative-coding/>.

+But if you don't want to see animations, and mouse interactions: I have created a [gallery](GALLERY.md) document.

 This is not my first attempt, so if you want to check out my previous attempt: <http://matthijskamstra.github.io/gen-art/>.
-This attempt was to create pattern in svg.
+This attempt was to create pattern in `.svg`.

 ## Inspiration